-Priority will be given to the reuse of previously developed land, supporting the clean-up and reuse of contaminated sites.
-In helping to meet the Government's carbon reduction targets, Eenergy efficiency will be at the heart of all new development.
-More renewable energy will be produced and usedgenerated whilst reducing energy consumption, as the technology has become integral to all development.
+Priority will be given to the reuse of previously developed land.
+Energy efficiency will be at the heart of all new development.
+More renewable energy will be produced and used, as the technology has become integral to all development.
 Sustainable approaches to construction will be commonplace.
 Stockton will lead the way in the production of energy from waste, contributing to the national grid.
 Within the Green Blue Heart, transformation of the area will be underpinned by "cutting-edge" eco-friendly, energy efficient development.